How do you choose the right E-Scooter you?

 Do you commute to work every day, combining public transportation and a scooter, and want something lightweight?

-Do you live in an area with lots of hills and always want to have enough energy in reserve?
+Do you live in an area with a lot of hills and always want to have enough energy in reserve?

 Recommendation: VX2 Gear or New VX4